Online course: Digital Citizens Basics, NEW 2015 EDITION

-- what are the real, not-so-hidden costs of the current digital world?
+- Work and money: what are the real, not-so-hidden costs of the current digital world?
 How much do you pay for it in taxes, more expensive education or less affordable work opportunities?

-- In this last session everybody can suggest another argument related to the themes of the course
+- Citizens corner: In this last session everybody can suggest another argument related to the themes of the course

 As you can see, the first session introduces some basic concepts, and the five central ones explain the impact of software and digital technologies on five crucial themes of our lives.
 The last session of each course is devoted to cover specific aspects that most interest the participants to each edition.

 Each edition of the course has a total duration of three weeks and the cost is one Euro per lesson, that is seven Euros per student.
 For more informations, please read the Frequently Answered Questions of the Digital Citizens Basics Course or visit the Digital Citizens Basics Facebook page.